betterscientificsoftware/bssw.io/CuratedContent/Debuggingbooks.md

 Authors | Greg Wilson
 Focus | Software testing, debugging

 The article *[The Ghosts in the Debugging](https://third-bit.com/2021/03/27/ghosts-in-debugging/)*, by [Greg Wilson](https://third-bit.com/), lists a collection of books for understanding how debuggers and debugging works that are useful for novice and experienced software engineers.
-Greg Wilson also lists several other books that are works-in-progress but may still be useful for readers.
+Wilson also lists several other books that are works-in-progress but may still be useful for readers.

 Resource information | Details